 A testicle that doesn't move down into its proper place in the scrotum before birth is called an undescended testicle.
 It's also known as cryptorchidism (krip-TOR-kih-diz-um).
 Most often, it's just one testicle that doesn't descend into the scrotum, which is the bag of skin that hangs below the penis.
 But sometimes both testicles are affected.

-The vast majority of the time, the undescended testicle moves into the proper position on its own, within the first few months of life.
-If your son has an undescended testicle that doesn't correct itself, surgery can relocate the testicle into the scrotum.
+An undescended testicle is more common in premature babies than it is in full-term infants.
+An undescended testicle often moves down on its own within a few months after the baby is born.
+If your baby has an undescended testicle that doesn't correct itself, surgery can be done to move the testicle into the scrotum.

-Not seeing or feeling a testicle where you would expect it to be in the scrotum is the main sign of an undescended testicle.
+Not seeing or feeling a testicle in the scrotum is the main symptom of an undescended testicle.

-Testicles form in the abdomen during fetal development.
-During the last couple of months of normal fetal development, the testicles gradually descend from the abdomen through a tube-like passageway in the groin (inguinal canal) into the scrotum.
+Testicles form in an unborn baby's lower belly.
+During the last few months of pregnancy, the testicles typically move down from the stomach area.
+They move through a tubelike passage in the groin, called the inguinal canal, and descend into the scrotum.
 With an undescended testicle, that process stops or is delayed.

 When to see a doctor

 An undescended testicle often is found during an exam done shortly after birth.
 If your baby has an undescended testicle, ask how often exams will need to be done.
 If the testicle hasn't moved into the scrotum by 3 to 4 months of age, the condition likely won't correct itself.